 Develop a Demand Plan

 Start with whatever is known, add insights based on the commonsense questions, and run the revenue forecast by key stakeholders.
 Do they think it sounds feasible?
 Don’t worry about details.
 Think in terms of customers or customer groups, product lines and / or markets.
 Do NOT get lost in spreadsheets and numbers and lose sight of the big picture.
 How does the result compare with expectations, competition and common sense?
-For most clients, start with a 12-month rolling forecast at the high level.
-Don’t get side tracked with the feasibility to deliver, resource requirements and inventory levels.
+For most clients, start with a 12-month rolling forecast at the high level, beginning with historical sales trends.
+Add exceptions such as promotions, new products, new programs, quotes, sales feedback, etc. Don’t get sidetracked with the feasibility to deliver, resource requirements and inventory levels.
 Stick to demand.
 You’ll address later with the capacity side of the SIOP process.
 If you’d like to learn more about demand planning / sales forecasting, refer to our services webpage.

 Incorporate the Demand Plan into Monthly Review Cadence